iamshang1/Projects/Advanced_ML/Deep_Reinforcement/readme.md

  - **cartpole_dqn.py** trains in about 350 episodes (including burn-in), with small chance of failure to converge
  - **lander_dddqn.py** trains in about 500 episodes (including burn-in)
- - **lander_policy.py** trains in about 1000 episodes, but requires far fewer updates than lander_dddqn.py because only one update is made per episode
+ - **lander_policy.py** trains in roughly 3000-5000 episodes, but requires far fewer updates than lander_dddqn.py because only one update is made per episode
- - **lander_ac2.py** trains in about 1000 episodes, but requires far fewer updates than lander_dddqn.py because only one update is made per episode
+ - **lander_ac2.py** trains in roughly 2000-3000 episodes, but requires far fewer updates than lander_dddqn.py because only one update is made per episode